SanneBerends/LAMAS/docs/implementation.markdown

 ## Obtaining knowledge
 As the strategy of the agent relies on their knowledge, the agents have to expand their knowledge during the game.
-The agent obtains knowledge during the opponents turn.
-There are multiple scenarios that can happen in which the agent obtains knowledge and they are listed below.
+The agent obtains knowledge during the opponent's turn.
+There are multiple scenarios that can happen in which the agent obtains knowledge, and they are listed below.
 The formal definitions of the public announcements induced by the scenarios can be found in the section [Formal Model](formal_model.markdown).

 ### Scenario 1